ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/change_actorsystem_configs.md

 ## On dynamic nodes

 Dynamic nodes take the configuration from the [CMS](cms.md).
-To change it, you can use the following command.
+To change it, you can use the following command:

 ```proto
 ConfigureRequest {